-Our Chief Executive Officer similarly reviews and evaluates her direct reports, which include each of the other Named Executive Officers except Mr. Bracht, who was reviewed and evaluated by Mr. Ross.
+Our Chief Executive Officer similarly reviews and evaluates her direct reports, which include each of the other Named Executive Officers except Mr. Scott, who directly reports to and was reviewed and evaluated by Mr. Ross.
 Our Chief Executive Officer also reviews and evaluates the recommendations made with respect to all of our other executive officers and makes any modifications that she deems appropriate.
 Our Chief Executive Officer then recommends to the Committee annual compensation adjustments and awards for all of our executive officers other than herself.